 If you are having your home constructed and want a stucco exterior, the quickest and least expensive way to get the color you want is for the stucco professionals to tint the stucco before application.
 If you don't like the color, you can paint over the stucco with ordinary exterior house paint.Continue to 9 of 10 below.

 09 of 10

-Painting stucco gray, like this home from phenxstucco, lends a contemporary vibe that feels updated and fresh.
-It works well with other materials like brick or stone, and is a lovely way to give your home a little depth while keeping it neutral.
+Painting stucco gray, like this home featured by PhenX Stucco and Siding company in Ontario, Canada, translates to a contemporary vibe that feels updated and fresh.
+It works well with other materials like brick or stone and is a lovely way to give your home depth while keeping it neutral.

 10 of 10

 Lime Green Accents

 This white stucco home gives off a wonderfully beachy vibe with a twist of nature.
 The house is typical white, featuring an earthy, lime green front door and garage.
 The burst of color adds a little playfulness to the style and upgrades the home's curb appeal.